There’s a whole world of freelance writing out there, and most people don’t even know it.

 Reading not your thing?
 Get the lowdown here:

-First things first, what does B2B mean?
+What does B2B writing mean?

-This one is simple.
 B2B means business to business.

 B2B brands sell products and services to other businesses.
 Whereas Business to consumer (B2C) brands sell products directly to you and me, we the people, the consumers.